Photo credit: Jiujiu Hu via Yanko Design

 Before refrigerators, people used ice houses to keep things chilled.
 They were normally located near freshwater lakes, which get plenty of snow and ice during the winter.
 Some who live off the grid near mountainsides, or just on a camping trip, still use runoff from melting snow to cool drinks today.
 However, the word “refrigeratory” was used as early as the 17th century (1601 – 1700).

-- ADVANCED TEMPERATURE CONTROLS - Single zone beverage mini refrigerator has an easy touch temperature control that cools down to 34°F, and large digital display for quick monitoring and setting of any temperature.
-Its memory function automatically restores the preset temperature of the cooler in case it becomes unplugged, or in the event of a power outage
+- DIGITAL TEMPERATURE CONTROL - Single zone beverage mini refrigerator has an easy touch temperature control that cools down to 34°F (1.1°C), and a digital display for monitoring and setting.
+Its memory function automatically restores the preset temperature of the cooler in case it becomes unplugged

 Now if you’re talking about domestic refrigerators, they didn’t come about until 1913, and were invented by Fred W. Wolf from Fort Wayne, Indiana.
 The early models consisted of a refrigerator unit mounted atop of an ice box.
 It wasn’t until 1914 when engineer Nathaniel B. Wales came up with the idea for a practical electric refrigeration unit.